tydingsl/csci-201.github.io/src/chapters16and19ControllingLoops.md

 Many students reach a stage where they try to use one long routine to solve programming problems that are too big for that approach.
 This often involves deep nesting and repetitive blocks of code.

 To the greatest extent prudent, you should follow the guidelines here in your programming.
 One of the best ways to reduce nesting, complexity, and redundancy is to break up the code into a larger number of routines.
 We will see more on that topic soon.

+Pay special attention to McCabe's complexity metric (p.
+458), commonly known as "cyclomatic complexity".
+There is a clear link between this measurement and structured basis testing.

+## 22.3 Structured Basis Testing, Boundary Analysis

+You do not have to read all of 22.3; just the subsections on Structured Basis Testing (pp. 505-508) and Boundary Analysis (pp. 513-514).

+You should apply these testing techniques to your formal programming assignments.